acm-cui/website-cui2023/organisers/call-for-sv.md

 Student volunteers (SV) are an essential part of a successful conference.
 At CUI, you will help the organisation and make sure that everything runs smoothly during the conference.

-You must be enrolled as a student during the summer term of 2023.
+You must be enrolled as a student during the summer term of {{ site.conference.year }}.
 We are more than happy to accept undergrad, graduate, and PhD students.
 What matters most is that you are friendly and enthusiastic about being part of the CUI organization!

 The Student Volunteer chairs will select a maximum of 6 SV giving priority to students applying from underrepresented communities and the global south.
 In addition, we will select 4 students to be put on the waitlist.